 - Training Dachshunds to Swim

 Dachshunds are not the best swimmers.
 But make no mistake – we’re not saying they’re completely incapable of swimming.
 It’s just that there are things that hold them back from being as efficient as a Poodle of Retriever while in water.

 For starters, Dachshunds were bred for badger hunting.
-As a result, all of their characteristics have been tailored to this.
+As a result, all of their physical traits have been tailored for this job.
 Badgers live on land and burrow beneath the soil.
 So, there’s really no purpose in breeding swimming-qualities into these dogs.

 That’s why many say that Doxies aren’t great in water.
 This breed did not really have to be in water (or anywhere close) when chasing badgers – so this characteristic wasn’t bred into them.
 But even so, a Dachshund can be trained to swim.